 Cold chain demand is also driven by bakeries, namely My Apple Cake Café in Yangon, although its demand is quite small.
 Although the cold chain is not being used, another cafeteria chain, namely Shwe Pazun, is also buying strawberries and, therefore, could become a potential user of the cold chain.
 Its business nature requires a considerable volume of strawberries as a crucial supply, both raw and processed.
 Therefore, there is a regular pick up of strawberries at the wholesaler; one of the respondents, in the city.
 Every other day during the peak season, Shwe Pazun's own light truck loaded with moving baskets would come and get strawberries, whereas each basket can be filled with 8kg strawberries.
-From this wholesaler, between 2,500 baskets (32 tons) and 3,000 baskets (38.4 tons) of strawberries are delivered to Yangon and other big cities every day.
-It takes three days for strawberries to reach Yangon: one night at farms; one night at the wholesaler for primary packing; and one night for the trip to Yangon.
+From this wholesaler, between 2,500 baskets (32 tons) and 3,000 baskets (38.4 tons) of strawberries to reach Yangon: one night at farms; one night at the wholesaler for primary packing; and one night for the trip to Yangon.